vaughany/moodle-block_enrolment_key_generator/readme.md

 Click `Site Administration -> Plugins -> Blocks -> Enrolment Key Generator` to get to the global config page.

-The only option you can change is what appears on the footer of the block.
+You have two options for what appears on the footer of the block.
 Yes, I know it's not very exciting but that's not the point.

-Your choices are:
+Menu one contains:

 * `Use 'Chosen from n words (when applicable)'`: This will display the above text, replacing 'n' with the number of words it was possible to choose from.
 If words are not in use (you're creating keys from randomly chosen letters, for example), this will display nothing.
 * `Use a 'Refresh this page' link`: Displays a link which, when clicked, causes the page to reload.
 This is not an AJAX refresh: the __whole page__ will reload, so make sure you've saved all your work.
 AJAX refresh is on the to-do list.
-* `Use both of the above`: Uses both of the above options.
+* `Use both 'Chosen from' and 'Refresh' options`: Uses both of the above options.
 * `No footer`: Shows no footer at all, making the block a little shorter.

+Menu two relates to the custom word list you may or may not be using, and contains:

+* `Show the word list\'s name`: If you use a custom word list, the name will be shown.
+* `Don\'t show the word list\'s name`: The name of the custom word list will not be shown.

 Click save changes when you are done.